EvanForsythe/BB485/week01.md

      ```
      rm file.txt
      ```
    - **IMPORTANT NOTE:** rm perminantly deletes files.
-Of all the linux commands, use this one carefully.
+Double-check what you're doing before you use rm.

 ### 12. **`cat`**
    - **Description:** Display file content. 'cat' is short for 'concatenate' because it can also be used to combine multiple text files.